vzexg-2/AimbotV1.1/README.md

 - 0.4 = Auto Lock (Risk!
 90%)```IV```

 > [!CAUTION]
-> Value higher than that can be easily detected.
+> Value higher than 0.3 can be easily detected.

 > [!WARNING]
 > _If you're getting banned from the game, it's not my fault but you are, if you want to be pro then don't use script to win_